 VAGINAL MESH PROBLEMS: The FDA issued a statement about all vaginal mesh implants in July 2011, indicating that the agency has received thousands of reports of complications after the bladder sling mesh has been implanted, and also warn of an increased risk of organs being punctured during the surgery to implant the devices.
 The FDA stated that a review of studies and other literature appeared to show little to no health benefits.

 Complications with vaginal sling implants reported by women include:

 - Erosion of the mesh into the vagina

 - Urinary problems

 - Injury to nearby organs

 - Pain during sexual intercourse

 In many cases, transvaginal sling problems have required multiple surgeries to remove the mesh.
 Even after surgery, women may be left with permanent and disfiguring injuries.

-Six different MDLs are currently centralized before Judge Goodwin, including all Bard Avaulta lawsuits, AMS vaginal mesh lawsuits, Boston Scientific pelvic mesh lawsuits, Ethicon Gynecare mesh lawsuits, Coloplast sling lawsuits. and Cook Surgisis Biodesign mesh lawsuits.
+Seven different MDLs are currently centralized before Judge Goodwin, including all Bard Avaulta lawsuits, AMS vaginal mesh lawsuits, Boston Scientific pelvic mesh lawsuits, Ethicon Gynecare mesh lawsuits, Coloplast sling lawsuits.
+Neomedic mesh lawsuits, and Cook Surgisis Biodesign mesh lawsuits.